-Initiate Construction: The completion of a portion of the improvements which represents no less than thirty (30) percent of the costs of the proposed improvements within an approved project.
-For the purposes of this ordinance, improvements shall mean roads, sidewalks, utilities, stormwater facilities, and erosion control.
+Initiate Construction: The completion of a portion of the improvements which represents no less than thirty (30) percent of the costs of the proposed improvements within an approved subdivision.
+For the purposes of this ordinance, improvements shall mean roads, sidewalks, utilities, stormwater facilities, and erosion control measures.
 If the subdivision is to consist of individual lots to be sold or leased by the subdivider, the cost of construction of buildings on those lots shall not be included.
-If the subdivision is a multifamily development, or if the applicant proposes to construct the buildings within the subdivision, the cost of building construction shall be included in the total costs of proposed improvements.

-Level of Service: A description of the operating conditions a driver will experience while traveling on a particular street or highway calculated in accordance with the provisions of the Highway Capacity Manual, published by the National Academy of Sciences, Transportation Research Board, 1991.
+Level of Service: A description of the operating conditions a driver will experience while traveling on a particular street or highway calculated in accordance with the provisions of the Highway Capacity Manual, published by the National Academy of Sciences, Engineering, and Medicine, 2022.
 There are six (6) levels of service ranging from Level of Service A, with free traffic flow and no delays, to Level of Service F, with forced flow and congestion resulting in complete failure of the roadway.